Minionan/GOapp_invoice/README.md

 ### Replacing template.xlsx file

 Please replace the template.xlsx file with your company file.
-Be advised that libreoffice is used for pdf generation, thus formatting might differ from one used by excel.
+Be advised that Libreoffice is used for pdf generation, thus formatting might differ from one used by Excel.
 Some adjustments might be required to get the pdf output file to look as intended.

 ## Run app